 How to Be Successful in Your Hotel Recruitment

 Although beautifully simple, there are challenges to overcome.
 Let’s take a look at how hiring and promoting based on merit brings more success and how you can make sure this happens in your own hotel.

 Two Ways Diversity Brings Top Candidates to Your Team

 Wider net, more qualified candidates.
 As the Center for American Progress reports, “When companies recruit from a diverse set of potential employees, they are more likely to hire the best and the brightest in the labor market.”
 In the same way that a diverse range of perspectives leads to better overall decision making, a more diverse variety of candidates brings more qualified individuals to your team.

 Diversity attracts top talent.
-A November 2014 survey by Glassdoor shows that 67% of candidates feel that diversity is an important factor when choosing where to work.
+A November 2014 survey by Glassdoor shows that 67 percent of candidates feel that diversity is an important factor when choosing where to work.
 The top talent in today’s workforce can afford to be choosey when it comes to where they invest their valuable time, and they’d like to see diversity among teammates and leadership.

 We all carry implicit biases around with us.
 Although unfortunate, it doesn’t make us bad–it makes us human.
 The key is to become conscious–own up to them and make an effort to break down preconceived ideas we have about other “types” of people.

 In a great Fast Company article by unconscious-bias expert Howard Ross, he explains that, while eliminating bias completely is unlikely, there are things you can do change it.
 First, the people in your organization must educate themselves about bias and become aware of their own.
 Next is creating methods for conscious decision making.
 This includes processes and systems you can put in place.
 Last is creating a method of accountability.
 Read the article for more details on the steps of this process.